reymon359/how-to-live/docs/Pay attention/index.md

 ## Resources and credits

-[This article](https://mythirdbrain.substack.com/p/how-i-spend-my-attention) made me think about this topic.
+Here is an interesting [article](https://mythirdbrain.substack.com/p/how-i-spend-my-attention) about the topic.

 ## Related advices